dvandersluis/rubygems-openpgp-ca.org/config/jekyll/_posts/2013-03-01-theres-trust-and-then-theres-trust-and-then-theres-trust.markdown

 1. Reliable regarding authentication of others.

-To simplify the process of authenticating entities that you've never met perfectly.
-Of course this still doesn't do anything to establish Racer X's trustworthiness, but does establish who the real Racer X is.
+This simplifies the process of authenticating entities that you've never met and never will meet personally.
+Of course this still doesn't do anything to establish Racer X's trustworthiness, but does establish that Racer X's signing key is authentic.

 Gnupg Implementation Detail
 ---------------------------

-Unfortunately gnupg uses the term trust in two contexts.
+Unfortunately gnupg uses the term *trust* in two contexts.
 The first is trust (a.k.a. authenticity).
 The trust for a key indicates that you consider the key to be authentic and belong to the listed owner.
-It also has the concept of **owner trust** (a.k.a the Vouch).
+It also has the concept of **owner trust** (a.k.a the vouch).
 You need to set the owner trust on a key to help with Web of Trust calculations.
 And of course the third form of trust (a.k.a trustworthiness) is bypassed altogether.